 The Rotorua Hospital Birthing Unit provides secondary inpatient services for women during labour and birth.
 There are eight labour and birthing rooms, four of which have birthing pools.
 Within the birthing unit, we also have a bereavement suite (the Nga Awhi Rito Room), for women with a pregnancy over 20 weeks who have had a bereavement during their birth.

 The Perinatal Inpatient Unit comprises 10 single rooms for women who need to stay as maternity inpatients at Rotorua Hospital.
-The unit predominately admits prenatal women but some mothers may need to be admitted postnatally.
+The unit predominately admits women antenatally, but some mothers may need to be admitted postnatally.
 In the Perinatal Inpatient Unit, we can provide support to mothers who need extra assistance to establish breastfeeding.
 A support person, mostly the father of the baby is also able to stay on the ward, to assist the mother overnight with care of the baby.

 The Taupō Maternity Unit includes a primary birthing facility for those with low-risk pregnancies.
 Women with complications will be transferred to birth at Rotorua.

 At Rotorua Hospital, a midwifery-led Day Assessment Unit is available on certain days of the week.
-Women may be referred to this outpatient service from their maternity clinics, if they require additional monitoring and treatment between their antenatal clinics.
+Women may be referred to this outpatient service, from the maternity clinics, if they require additional monitoring and treatment between their antenatal clinic visits.